Refer A Friend

 About the role

-As an integral part of an innovative health initiative, you’ll have the chance to apply your expertise in trauma-informed therapy to support young people who need it most, assess and treat mental health challenges, as well as provide tools for brighter futures.
-An integral part of this role will be coaching and mentoring staff, empowering them to deliver effective relational care.
+Within the project team, we are looking for an experienced clinician with a strong interest in developmental trauma to support a local care and protection residential care unit.
+You’ll have the chance to apply your expertise in trauma-informed approaches through education delivery and clinical consultation to ensure the ongoing provision of mental health services for young people who need it most.
 This is a unique career opportunity to be part of a newly developed service integration and is a pivotal step forward, aiming to provide equitable care for these young people and participating in creating positive outcomes.

 The salary range for this role is $83708 - $115719 depending on experience.